 The A4 study, featured in the new NOVA documentary, Can Alzheimer's Be Stopped?,” is enrolling cognitively intact persons between ages of 65 to 85 who will receive a free PET scan to detect the early changes of AD in brain.
 Those who have amyloid plaques at a high enough level will qualify to enter the trial for the new drug solanezumab or placebo.
 “Yet,” Dr. Raskind said, “most people don't have amyloid in their brains, so we need to screen many more study participants.
 Successful trial results could mean a new preventative treatment for those with amyloid build-up in their brains.”

-At a nearby information table, Erik Whitaker, Research Coordinator at the UW Alzheimer's Disease Research Center (ADRC), fielded questions about enrolling in studies and trials.
-"I’m glad that the ADRC was at Discovery 2016 to help spread the word about research opportunities.
+At a nearby information table, Erik Whitaker, a current research coordinator at the UW Alzheimer's Disease Research Center, fielded questions about enrolling in studies and trials.
+“I’m glad that the ADRC was at Discovery 2016 to help spread the word about research opportunities.
 There were a sea of faces all with a similar story, trying to do their part to help solve Alzheimer’s Disease.
-We met a lot of wonderful people today."
+We met a lot of wonderful people today.”

 Generations with Pride